 - Multidrug-resistant Shigella dysenteriae type 1 in south Asia.

 - Authors: Bhattacharya SK, Sarkar K, Balakrish Nair G, Faruque AS, Sack DA

 - Issue date: 2003 Dec

-- The spread of Shigella dysenteriae type I in Africa.
+- Genetic relatedness of ciprofloxacin-resistant Shigella dysenteriae type 1 strains isolated in south Asia.